doingwebthings/lean/README.md

 - use wordpress as intended
 - take all theme-related features from "functionality plugin" and put it into the according include-files loaded by functions.php
 - write shorter sentences
+- use best practices from h5bp, bootstrap and friends as much as possible